-This is the sixth edition of The Cartels and Leniency Review.
+This is the seventh edition of The Cartels and Leniency Review.
 We hope you will find it a useful resource.
-The views expressed are those of the authors and not those of their firms, the editor or the publisher.
+The views expressed are those of the authors, not of their firms, the editor or the publisher.
 Every endeavour has been made to make updates until the last possible date before publication to ensure that what you read is the latest intelligence.